-If you are not satisfied with the course, there is a 20-day money back guarantee (from the start of the course).
+If you are not satisfied with the course, there is a 30-day money back guarantee.
 No questions asked.

 Zack is a programmer extraordinaire.
 His language of choice is Python.
-He loves programming and is very big into games including: Magic the Gathering, Roblox, Dungeons & Dragons, and Wingspan.
+He loves programming and is very big into games including: Magic the Gathering, Roblox, Dungeons & Dragons, and Terraforming Mars.